green64/TriviaGame/README.md

-# TriviaGame
+Trivia Game
-utilize JavaScript and jQuery to create a trivia game using a timer
+This game will utilize JavaScript and jQuery to create a timed-answer trivia game.